hackadayrex/ventilator/README.md

  - Air system (tubes and valves)
  - Electronics and Power supply

-# Current Status / Limitations
+# Project Status / Next Steps
 1) The exhaust valve solenoids should be increased in size from 1/4 to 1/2 to allow for greater exhailing flow rate
 2) There is currently no pressure sensing on the patient side of the ventilator - additional sensors can be added
 3) The reed switches need to be moved manually - would be better if a sliding potentiometer was used to more actively control the range